About

 The Name

-The name for the magazine comes from DG’s short story “The Obituary Writer” in which story the hero, based loosely on the author as a young newspaperman, harasses a distraught neighbour who lives in the apartment across the hall by making loud noises in the night and pretending to be a member of a sinister terrorist group called Numéro Cinq.
+The name for the magazine came from DG’s short story “The Obituary Writer” in which story the hero, based loosely on the author as a young newspaperman, harasses a distraught neighbour who lives in the apartment across the hall by making loud noises in the night and pretending to be a member of a sinister terrorist group called Numéro Cinq.

 Sgt.
 Pye evicts Earl Delamare.
 It’s my fault, too, because I was taunting Earl, playing on his fantasies.
 It’s possible I have driven him mad.
 One night he came to my door, first listening, then mumbling, then beginning his litany of wild accusations.
 Instead of responding with my usual silence, I put Night on Bald Mountain on the stereo.
 As the music rose, I began to intone the French advertisements on the backs of cereal boxes in my kitchen cupboard.

 The music gave Earl fits; he practically howled with rage.
 “Numéro Cinq!
 Numéro Cinq!” he cried.
 I played John Cage on the stereo and read the cereal boxes backwards, imitating several voices at once.
 Earl began to beat the door with his fists, perhaps even his head.
 I could see the panels giving with the force of his blows.
 In the midst of this I heard Sgt.
 Pye climbing the stairs.
 When he came into my apartment, he found me sitting in an old Morris chair, eating a bowl of Rice Krispies, with the stereo low.
 Earl had retreated to his room like a mole going underground.
-But I could still here him shouting.
+But I could still hear him shouting.
 “Numéro Cinq!
 Numéro Cinq!”
 When Sgt.
 Pye let himself into Earl’s room, the black man went through the window and down the fire escape.

 After Earl is evicted, the hero slips into his abandoned room and discovers a photograph of a young woman.
 Later, he finds Earl living at a shelter while he awaits a decision on whether or not he will be committed to a mental hospital.
 The hero buys Earl a beer and the two walk through town at which point, for no particular reason, he starts to needle Earl again.